Mariusmarten/mariusmarten.github.io/about.md

 permalink: /about/
 ---

 I'm a 3th year undergraduate student currently studying at Maastricht University in Psychology majoring in Neuroscience.
 Planning on graduating in the summer of 2019.
+Looking for a Master in Artificial Intelligence / System Biology afterwards.

-I'm passionate about applying my knowledge of computer science and machine learning to areas
+I'm passionate about applying my knowledge of computer science and machine learning in neuroscience and advancing my knowledge of complex systems, chaotic behavior and deep simplicity.

 ### Education
 * **Example** (June 2016 - September 2016)